 Selected Awards:

-Recognized in U.S. News & World Report’s The Best Lawyers in America for his work in White Collar Criminal Defense, 2014–Present.
+Recognized in The Best Lawyers in America® for his work in White Collar Criminal Defense, 2014–2026 editions

 Presentations & Publications: